Sakhawat2/Advanced_webdev/Fianl Project/1_Definition_and_Planning.md

 **User Flow Example:**
 - **Flow 1:**
+  1. User create a user account to the system.
+  2. Navigates to the dashboard.
+  3. Clicks “Add Expense” to input data.
+  4. Data updates dynamically, and the user sees an updated summary.

+- **Flow 2:**
   1. User logs in to the system.
   2. Navigates to the dashboard.
   3. Clicks “Add Expense” to input data.
+  4. Clicks “Update” to modify data.
+  5. Clicks “Delate” to delate particular data.
-  4. Data updates dynamically, and the user sees an updated summary.
+  6. Data updates dynamically, and the user sees an updated summary.

 ---